 The University Library owns many books on business law.
-A list of books on business law can be found here.
+A list of books on business law can be found in CSUN's One Search Catalog.

 BusinessUSA: government website for business information